jsr6720/goodreads-csv-to-md/posts/2018-07-06-influence.md

 ## My Review 5/5

+### Date Read
+2018/07/06

+### Date Added
+2018/06/26

-Great overview of lots of influence classics.
+My Thoughts: Great overview of lots of influence classics.
 This is a great course that covers all the recent literature.

 ---